 You may have heard about the chilling, confusing, and incredibly tragic story of Carter, the 17-year-old girl who was convicted of involuntary manslaughter for encouraging her then-boyfriend Roy to commit suicide at age 18 on July 12, 2014.

-The controversial trial captivated—and even divided—the nation, as the court decided whether the text messages Carter sent encouraging Roy to take his own life were, in fact, illegal or simply immoral.
+The controversial trial captivated—and divided—the nation, as the court decided whether the text messages Carter sent encouraging Roy to take his own life were, in fact, illegal or simply immoral.

-But, who are Michelle Carter's parents, exactly?
+Who are Michelle Carter's parents, exactly?

 Hailing from Plainville, Massachusetts—where they raised their daughter—David and Gail were, by all accounts, fairly normal suburban parents.
 David was the sales manager at a forklift supplier, while Gail staged interiors for real estate agents, per Esquire.

 Before Carter was charged, Gail showed support for Roy's mother.

 According to Esquire, in August 2014—before Carter's mother knew her daughter was involved in Roy's suicide—she texted his mom, Lynn Roy, "I think about you, your family, and Conrad every day.
 My heart breaks for all of you, as well as for Michelle, who loved Conrad as much as a 17-year-old girl could."

 Here's what else Roy's mother, Lynn, had to say about her son during the trial:

 In March 2015, Carter's parents released a statement to the Boston Herald, in which they said she wasn't the "monster" the public often called her.

 "Our hearts have and remain broken for the Roy family.
 For everyone that does not know our daughter, she is not the villain the media is portraying her to be," they wrote.
 "She is a quiet, kind, and sympathetic young girl.
 She tried immensely to help Mr. Roy in his battle with depression.
 We know that once all of the facts are released, our daughter will be found innocent."